 Fire and timber harvest are generally believed to be beneficial to moose (Alces alces) through the creation of early successional forest.
 A study of moose response to the 1971 Little Indian Sioux Wildfire in Minnesota by Peek (1974), and other authors (Lenarz et al. 2011 and Peek et al. 1976), support this view.
-Public and media interest following recent large fires in northeastern Minnesota often has included questions regarding benefits to moose.
+Public and media interest following recent large fires in northeastern Minnesota has often included questions regarding benefits to moose.
 Along with other reasons, local timber harvest is frequently justified as creating better moose habitat (Superior National Forest [SNF] 2011).

-Constitutionally dedicated funding for Minnesota wildlife habitat has increased interest and support for moose habitat enhancement and led to discussions among managers about where and how to fund habitat projects using timber management and prescribed fire for moose (M. Johnson, Minnesota Deer Hunters Association, personal communication).
+Constitutionally dedicated funding for Minnesota wildlife habitat and a declining moose population has increased interest and support for moose habitat enhancement and led to discussions among managers about where and how to fund habitat projects using timber management and prescribed fire (M. Johnson, Minnesota Deer Hunters Association, personal communication).
 As a result, tribal, state and federal moose managers have expressed interest in better understanding whether or not moose have responded positively to recent large wild and prescribed fires, and similarly, whether moose will respond positively to proposed timber management projects.
-Although moose habitat quality is not necessarily seen as responsible for the continuing decline in moose numbers, the Minnesota Moose Research and Management Plan recognizes that habitat management may have an important role to play in mitigating this decline (Minnesota Department of Natural Resources [MNDNR] 2011).
+Although moose habitat quality is not necessarily seen as responsible for the continuing decline in moose numbers, the Minnesota Moose Research and Management Plan recognizes that habitat management may have an important role to play in mitigating this decline (Minnesota Department of Natural Resources [DNR] 2011).

 Prior to 2012 the stratified random sampling design for the annual moose population survey precluded regular observations of large habitat changes.
-Survey plots were selected randomly from high, medium or low moose density areas, and it might be several years before the same survey plot was flown again.
-In addition, moose habitat studies currently underway in Minnesota are conducted in areas where large wild or prescribed fires are absent, and are not designed to detect how moose response to habitat modification changes over time.
-Therefore, this survey was initiated in January, 2012.
-The primary objectives of this survey are to detect moose response due to wildfire, prescribed fire, and timber management activities and determine how that response changes over time.
-This information is intended to assist decision-making regarding where and how to prioritize funding and effort for moose habitat management, and provide more accurate and local information to constituents about benefits to moose.
+Survey plots were randomly selected from high, medium or low moose density areas, and many years might elapse before the same survey plot was flown again.
+In addition, only one other moose browse study currently underway in Minnesota is proposed in areas of large wild or prescribed fires and is not currently planned to detect how moose response there changes over time.
+To help fill this knowledge gap, this survey was initiated in January, 2012.
+The primary objectives of this survey are to detect moose response due to wildfire, prescribed burns, and timber management activities and determine how that response changes over a long period of time.
+This information is intended to assist decision-making regarding where and how to prioritize funding and effort for moose habitat management, and provide more accurate and local information to managers and stakeholders about benefits to moose.